Finland coalition partner says Grexit would make sense

 The Finns Party came second in parliamentary elections and has been included in the planned coalition with the Centre Party and pro-EU National Coalition Party.

-In an interview with Finland's largest broadcaster MTV, Soini declined to comment on the putative government's stance towards a possible third bailout package for Greece, but criticized the handling of the euro crisis.
+In an interview with Finland's largest broadcaster MTV, Soini declined to comment on the putative government's stance towards a possible third bailout package for Greece, but criticised the handling of the euro crisis.

 "The crisis has not alleviated ... and something must be done about it.
 There are two ways.
 Either those who can't survive will exit, or then we will take steps towards deeper integration, joint responsibility on debt and common taxation."